 - Maurice Lacriox MP6707-SS001-111 “MasterPiece Traditional” — A lovely watch that was way out of my price range.

-And here are some super-pricy dual time-zone watches for those rich bastards in my audience (that was a joke).
+And here is a list of some super-pricy dual time-zone watches for any rich people in my audience.

-In all, I’ve spent probably 100 hours searching the Interwebs to find out what’s out there, and I am still looking.
+In all, I’ve spent probably 100+ hours searching the Interwebs for travel watches, and I am still looking.
 If you have any suggestions, add them in the comments section.